 And when you’re traveling on a United-operated flight, you’ll be able to check both a first and second bag for free when you have the United Quest Card.
 This perk even extends to a companion traveling with you on the same reservation, which can mean a substantial savings.

-Other perks of the United Quest Card include a fee credit of up to $100 for a Global Entry or TSA PreCheck membership, priority boarding when flying United, 25% back on United in-flight purchases, the ability to earn 500 Premier Qualifying Points (PQPs) for every $12,000 you spend on purchases with the card (up to 3,000 PQPs in a calendar year) and no foreign transaction fees.
+Other perks of the United Quest Card include a fee credit of up to $100 for a Global Entry, TSA PreCheck or NEXUS membership, priority boarding when flying United, 25% back on United in-flight purchases, the ability to earn 500 Premier Qualifying Points (PQPs) for every $12,000 you spend on purchases with the card (up to 6,000 PQPs in a calendar year), one-year DashPass membership (must activate by 12/31/2024) and no foreign transaction fees.

 Just be mindful of applying for too many credit cards in rapid succession, and consider the rules banks employ for people who quickly pick up a lot of cards.
 For instance, Chase — the bank that issues United credit cards — won’t approve any new credit cards for people who have already gotten five or more credit cards across all banks in the previous 24 months.
 This is colloquially known as Chase’s 5/24 rule.

 Learn more and apply now for the United Business Card.

 Use these United credit card offers to stash away miles